operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

    in [related integration test](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework/src/test/java/io/javaoperatorsdk/operator/sample/orderedmanageddependent/ConfigMapDependentResource1.java)
    .

-## Read-only Dependent Resources?
+## "Read-only" Dependent Resources vs. Event Source

-It can happen that a resource is just read-only, thus it serves just as an input for the reconciliation, like a config map to configure common characteristics for multiple custom resources in one place.
+Some secondary resources only exist as input for the reconciliation process and are never updated *by a controller* (they might, and actually usually do, get updated by users interacting with the resources directly, however).
+This might be the case, for example, of a `ConfigMap`that is used to configure common characteristics of multiple resources in one convenient place.
-It is up to the debate if it is useful to create a dependent resource in this case.
-Dependent resources helps with a reconciliation, thus making sure that a target resource in the desired state, in this case however there is no desired state.
-As an alternative it might be enough just to register an event source for such resources.

-On the other hand it might be useful to have a read-only dependent from the Workflows perspective, to add conditions on for a reconciliation.
-Thus, for example to reconcile a dependent resource which depends on a read-only dependent resource only if some reconcile pre-condition holds on the read-only resource.
+In such situations, one might wonder whether it makes sense to create a dependent resource in this case or simply use an `EventSource` so that the primary resource gets reconciled whenever a user changes the resource.
+Typical dependent resources provide a desired state that the reconciliation process attempts to match.
+In the case of so-called read-only dependents, though, there is no such desired state because the operator / controller will never update the resource itself, just react to external changes to it.
+An `EventSource` would achieve the same result.

+Using a dependent resource for that purpose instead of a simple `EventSource`, however, provides several benefits:
+- dependents can be created declaratively, while an event source would need to be manually created
+- if dependents are already used in a controller, it makes sense to unify the handling of all secondary resources as dependents from a code organization perspective
+- dependent resources can also interact with the workflow feature, thus allowing the read-only resource to participate in conditions, in particular to decide whether or not the primary resource needs/can be reconciled using reconcile pre-conditions